 How laser light therapy heals the cells:

-In a meta-analysis compiling 16 different clinical trials of neck pain, LLLT was shown to reduce pain immediately after treatment in acute neck pain and with up to 22 week long relief for chronic neck pain sufferers after a completed program.
+In a meta-analysis compiling 16 different clinical trials of neck pain, LLLT was shown to reduce pain immediately after treatment in acute neck pain and with up to 22 weeks of relief for chronic neck pain sufferers after a completed program.

 Another study using lab rats induced with rheumatoid arthritis concluded that LLLT is able to modulate the inflammatory response both in early as well as late progression stages of RA.